je256/Maji-ndogo-water-survey/README.md

 GROUP BY
 type_of_water_source;
 ````

 ![image](https://github.com/user-attachments/assets/b0bfdfa6-0dc8-4957-b431-52a2de2994fe)

-- These presents the sum of each type of water source
+- These present the sum of each type of water source
 - How many people did we survey in total?

 ````sql